google-ai-edge/mediapipe/docs/solutions/objectron.md

 subgraph is also responsible for consolidation between the detection and tracking results, based on the area of overlap.

+## Objectron Dataset

+We also released our [Objectron dataset](http://objectron.dev), with which we trained our 3D object detection models.
+The technical details of the Objectron dataset, including usage and tutorials, are available on the dataset website.

 ## Example Apps

 Please first see general instructions for